Ritpra93/Group-Travel-Scalable-Project/backend/docs/CRITICAL_CHANGES.md

   - Solution: Create router with `Router({ mergeParams: true })` to inherit parent params

 ### Pending
-- ⏳ Future modules: Expenses, Itinerary (all will use Kysely)
+- ⏳ Future modules: Itinerary (all will use Kysely)

 ### Testing Results
 All authentication endpoints tested successfully with Kysely: